Cauren/xml2amk/README.md

 ## What it can do

-xml2amk will properly translate all notes from all saves in the system, provided there are no chords in any voice (split multiple notes in a staff into separate voices if you do not want to have one staff per voice.
+xml2amk will properly translate all notes from all staves in the system, provided there are no chords in any voice (split multiple notes in a staff into separate voices if you do not want to have one staff per voice.